Ilm Manning: San Francisco 49ers (first stint)

 After going unselected in the 2023 NFL draft, Manning was signed by the San Francisco 49ers as an undrafted free agent.
-He was waived on August 29, 2023, as part of roster cuts.
+He was waived on August 29, 2023, as part of final roster cuts.

 Arizona Cardinals

-After being waived by the 49ers, Manning was claimed off waivers by the Arizona Cardinals.
+On August 20, 2023, Manning was claimed off waivers by the Arizona Cardinals.
 He was released on October 2, having not seen any playing time during his four-game stay on the active roster.

 San Francisco 49ers (second stint)

 On October 4, 2023, Manning was signed to the 49ers practice squad.

 Carolina Panthers

 On December 28, 2023, Manning was signed by the Carolina Panthers off the 49ers practice squad.
 He was inactive for each game and ended the season having seen no playing time.
-On May 10, 2024, Manning was waived for offseason roster cuts.
+On May 10, 2024, Manning was waived.

 Seattle Seahawks

 On July 24, 2024, Manning was signed by the Seattle Seahawks.
-He was waived on August 27.
+He was waived on August 27 as a part of final roster cuts.